mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 close VSCode and backup the `.BROWSE.VC.DB` is necessary.
 You will find it very useful one day.

+Enable NTFS compress on db folder reduce size from `1.05GB` to `513MB`.

 ### IPCH cache

 Let's just accept these files are important for new IntelliSense to work.